 The refresher session will be provided to graduates of the Truck Driving program who were unable to pass the official CDL tests at the Department of Motor Vehicles the first time for reasons beyond their control.
 William M. Maguy School will provide these services to past graduates at no additional charge; however, services will be scheduled at the discretion of the Chief Academic Officer, and the availability of the equipment and instructor will be considered.
 WMSE will provide the refresher service on an "asnecessary" basis.
-The refresher session will be provided to graduates at the discretion of the Chief Academic Officer for a period not to exceed three months after graduation.
+The refresher session will be provided to graduates for a period not to exceed three months after graduation.
 The graduate must participate in the arranged refresher sessions to ensure they are well prepared for future testing.
 Failure to attend a pre-arranged refresher session may result in termination of services.